 When adults walk, bicycle and ride the bus, we create a cleaner, healthier and more vibrant community.
 When we teach children to make Smart Trips, we extend those benefits into the future.
 We also give children opportunities for fun physical activity and important tools for confident, independent exploration.

-Every year in elementary schools throughout Whatcom County, Smart Trips hosts fun and instructive bicycle skills courses.
+Smart Trips partners with community groups to host fun and instructive bicycle skills courses.
 Children learn the importance of stopping and looking for traffic, the meaning of traffic signs and signals, and much more.
 Smart Trips provides instructors, course equipment, loaned bikes and helmets.
-For more information, contact Kirsten Wert at email@example.com or (360) 685-8387 to inquire about scheduled courses.
+For more information, contact Michelle Grandy at email@example.com or (360) 685-8388 to inquire about scheduled courses.

-- How to ride a bike safely on city streets
+- How to put a bike on the bus

 - Specific routes to get to places they’d like to go

 - Rules and expectations while riding the bus

 In the summer, Smart Trips offers a week-long adventure camp.
 12 to 14 year-olds learn to travel safely and independently in Bellingham, walking, bicycling and riding the bus.
 Includes games, field trips and activities to teach map-reading, walking and bicycle skills, and bus route planning.
 Camp culminates in a scavenger hunt by bus all around town.
 Three week long sessions are offered through Bellingham Parks and Recreation.
 For more information, contact Michelle Grandy at firstname.lastname@example.org or (360) 685-8388.